Semantics-aware Dataset Discovery from Data Lakes with Contextualized Column-based Representation Learning

 We then apply the multi-column model on the original and augmented views of tables to obtain the contextualized column embeddings $\vec{Z}_{\mathsf{ori}}$ and $\vec{Z}_{\mathsf{aug}}$ (Line 6) and compute the contrastive loss (Line 7).
 Note that in the multi-column setting, the positive pairs (for which we maximize the similarity) consist of the aligned pairs of columns generated by the augmentation operators.
 We minimize the similarity of all other pairs which include (i) pairs of unaligned columns from the same table and (ii) all pairs of columns from two distinct tables.
-By doing so, the algorithm learns representations that can distinguish columns with the same/different table contexts.
+By doing so, the algorithm learns representations that can distinguish columns with the same/different table contexts, thus creating the positive and negative pairs shown in Figure~\ref{fig:match_nonmatch}.
 More formally, let $P$ be the set of indices of all aligned pairs of columns in the batch $B$, we minimize the multi-column contrastive loss shown in Equation~\ref{equ:infonce3}: